gduplantier/SQLLoader/README.md

 - runnable jar will be located in build/libs folder

 ## Running
-To test: gradlew run
+- To test: gradlew run
-See runLoader.sh script for running executable jar
+- See runLoader.sh script for running executable jar
+- See loadAllTables.sh for loading multiple tables

 ## Performance
 Not intended for large result sets.
-Currently lacks any performance optimization or testing.
+Currently lacks any performance testing or optimization

 ## SSL Setup
 The steps to install a new certificate into the Java default truststore are: